mamun8893/Health-Care/README.md

 - Load Data from json file and show all Service in UI
 - Use Custom Hooks
-- Use Router
-- Use Private Router
+- Use Route
-- Use Private Router
+- Use Private Route
 - Firebase Authentication
 - Use Context Api